kwabs21/Projects/README.md

 further solidify my expertise in machine learning and deep learning technologies.

-Kindly use the link below to acess some other projects (other than python) that I worked on: https://drive.google.com/drive/folders/1Pszd3F_Ua6GL_oWoToyxMAOYUHFkm0HG?usp=sharing
+<h5>Kindly use the link below to acess some other projects (other than python) that I worked on:</h5>
+https://drive.google.com/drive/folders/1Pszd3F_Ua6GL_oWoToyxMAOYUHFkm0HG?usp=sharing

 <h2>Contact Information</h2>